-Floor coverings have not been generally related to HAI.
-Some studies have identified carpeting as susceptible to contamination by fungi and bacteria (Anderson et al 1982; Boyce et al 1997; Skoutelis et al 1994; Beyer and Belsito 2000).
+Floor coverings have not been generally related to healthcare associated infection.
+Some studies have identified carpeting as susceptible to contamination by fungi and bacteria (Anderson et al 1982; Boyce et al 1997; Skoutelis et al 1994; Beyer & Belsito 2000).

-When selecting floor covering for a healthcare setting consideration needs to be given to the following:
+When selecting floor covering for a health care setting consideration needs to be given to the following:

-• Who is at risk of acquiring infection?

-- What is the risk of exposure to the infectious agents? - What is the nature of the possible infectious agents? - How can the agent be transmitted? (e.g. airborne; through cleaning techniques; through contact especially in environments in which there are young children)
+- · Who is at risk of acquiring infection? - What is the risk of exposure to the infectious agents? - What is the nature of the possible infectious agents? - How can the agent be transmitted? (eg airborne; through cleaning techniques; through contact especially in environments in which there are young children)